qir-alliance/qir-spec/specification/v0.1/2_Callables.md

 "adj" and "ctl" specializations.

 There is no need to create wrappers for callables that are never pointed to.
-That is, **a callable that is never turned into a callable value doesn't need wrapper functions**.
+That is, **a callable that is never turned into a callable value does not need wrapper functions**.

 Each wrapper is an LLVM function that takes three tuple header pointers as input and returns no output; that is, `void(%Tuple*, %Tuple*, %Tuple*)`.
-The first input is the capture tuple, which used for closures.
+The first input is the capture tuple, which is used for closures.
 The second input is the argument tuple.
 The third input points to the result tuple, which will be allocated by the caller.
 If the callable has `Unit` result, then the result tuple pointer will be null.